mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

     - It's often better to have multiple small yet accurate diagrams.
     - For anything that's not covered in the diagram leave disclaimers.
 You as the author might know what you left others.
 Others won't know it.
     - Version your diagram.
     - Version control your diagram as well.
+    - Diagram should have stages.
+Example:
+        - Eligibility Check
+        - Feature Flag Check
+        - Error Stage
+        - Success Stage
+        - Early User Exit State
+        - Anchor Stage
+        And perhaps you could have your high level / less detailed diagram made up just

   You can have a more detailed diagram than this too.
 The note is to do it steps.
 Often using writing down on a paper initially makes things a whole lot easier for me.